Contents

 India: Banning sales of exotic animals

-Online marketplaces in India have cracked down on attempts by users to disguise the illegal sale of rare and exotic animals (and their parts).
+Online marketplaces in India have cracked down on users’ attempts to disguise the illegal sale of rare and exotic animals (and their parts).

 This comes after sites such as Amazon India, eBay, OLX, and Snapdeal were revealed to be among over 100 marketplaces where such items can be bought (an issue we covered in a blog post a while back).